Tag: Food Dessert

 Quick and Easy Raspberry Tart

-1. Preheat oven to 400 degrees F. Unfold puff pastry on a parchment-lined baking pan.
+INGREDIENTS: 1 frozen puff pastry sheet1 c. heavy cream2 tbsp. sugar1 c. raspberries DIRECTIONS: Preheat oven to 400 degrees F. Unfold puff pastry on a parchment-lined baking pan.
 With a knife, score a 3/4-inch border around pastry.
-Transfer to oven and bake until puffed and golden, about 15 minutes.
-Using parchment, transfer pastry to a wire rack to cool completely, about 15 minutes.
+Transfer to oven and bake until puffed and

 Chocolate Spider Web Cake